UPPMAX/R-matlab-julia-HPC/docs/advanced/gpus.md

 ## Introduction

 In order to understand the capabilities of a GPU, it is instructive to compare a pure CPU architecture with a GPU based architecture.
-Here, there is a schemematics of the former:
+Here, there is a schematics of the former:

 !!! note " "